 Meanwhile, in the search for lasting love and happiness, I put effort into enhancing myself.
 I set intentions, visioned an ideal future, did couples therapy, married, divorced, used substances, dreamwork, energy clearing, retreats, money, food, feminism, meditation, yoga…you get the gist.
 What an amazing, wild ride!

 “Who am I without my conditioning?”
-This question, which had remained in my peripheral vision, became a steady light.
-Finally, I began to deeply contemplate what it points to.
-Sacred cows of self-definition, identity and long held certainties were up for examination.
+This question eventually became a steady light, an invitation.
+I got supremely curious and began to contemplate it with dedication and persistence.
+“Sacred cows” of self-definition or identity and long held certainties were up for examination.

 Image: William Turner, Festive Lagoon Scene